LaunchCodeEducation/lchs/src/assignments/flask-game.rst

 assignment, you should review that page to get some ideas about how the game needed to operate.

-If you DID create a console game but want to create a different one for the browser, that's fine!
-You are free to recycle an old idea or think up something completely new.
-For example, maybe your teacher had you code a choose-your-own-adventure program after chapter 5.
+If you DID create a console game but want to create a different one now, that's fine!
+Maybe your teacher had you code a choose-your-own-adventure program after chapter 5.
 Imagine what that would look like on the web, with each choice updating the page or redirecting to a different one.
+You are free to recycle any old project or think up something completely new.

 .. _assignment6-requirements:

 Requirements
 ------------

-To be considered complete, your application must include each of the following:
+Your Flask application must include each of the following:

 #.
 A web form to collect user input.
 #.
 At least two HTML templates, one of which can be a ``base.html`` file.
 These